-- 1. Develop a comprehensive system of pedestrian and bicycle routes that link major activity centers within the study area. - 2.
+- 1. Develop trail connections identified in the Master Trails Plan and other multi-modal improvement plans that link major activity centers. - 2.
 Encourage the continued use of the Columbia River as a means of transportation. - 3.
 Encourage the continued use of local freight rail service provided by Union Pacific Railroad. - 4.
-Encourage the continued use of public transportation services.
+Develop a public transit plan that provides local service and connections to regional public transportation services.